Muhomorik/TwitchChatHelper/Readme.md

 * Is storedMyCfg.fs so far.
 Username and oauth.

-Command line args:
+## Command line args: ##

 * --channel #channel
 * --filelog twitch_log.txt

 If channel is missing console is going to ask for input.

-If fil is missing, the default is going to be used.
+If the file is missing, the default one is going to be used.

 ## Uses ##